Alex-M-2013/Exercism-Solutions/README.md

-# Exercism-Solutions
+# Exercism Solutions
-A repository to store all my exercism solutions.
+A repository to store all my [Exercism](exercism.org) solutions.
+Solutions are automtically synced from Exercism.